The Silent Race in Graduate School

 In just a few weeks he would start his new job at a cool start-up company.

 Over the next 2 years, as other students in my class defended their thesis, the pressure increased on those of us who were still on the other side of the PhD degree.

-Part of it was internal, as nobody wanted to seem like a slacker and be the last one to graduate.
+Part of it was internal, as nobody wanted to seem like a slacker and be the last one to finish graduate school.